 A: Yes, host families are expected to provide transportation to and from school, as well as to activities that a normal high school student would take part in, such as sports activities and outings with friends.

 Q: Do I get paid for hosting students?

 A: Yes, host families are paid $625 per month per student for 10 months to help cover room and board.

 Q: What is the schedule?
 Am I responsible for orientating and welcoming them to the area before school starts?

-A: Marsha Thomas, EMS admissions counselor, and Sarah de Brun Mitch, international student advocate, work together to prepare for the students' arrival.
-The students will arrive a week to 10 days before school starts and take part in an orientation hosted by Ms. Thomas and Ms. Mitch.
-They coordinate with host families about all the logistics.
+A: Eliz Ozcan, EMS international student officer, will work with the students and host families to prepare for the students' arrival.
+[NOTE: Ms. Ozcan begins her role on August 2, 2021; please contact Paul Leaman, head of school, with questions before that time.]
+The students will arrive a week to 10 days before school starts and take part in an orientation hosted by Ms. Ozcan, who will coordinate with host families about all the logistics.

 Q: Is there support for host families throughout the year?
 How will I know what to do in particular situations?

-A: As international student advocate, Ms. Mitch provides support to host families as guests navigate a new culture and routines.
+A: As international student officer, Ms. Ozcan provides support to host families as guests navigate a new culture and routines.
 She is available to help trouble shoot and answer questions.
 She also hosts periodic activities for the international students together and for the students with their host families to enjoy together.